technion046195/technion_046195_2020_spring/_workshops/workshop_08/workshop_08.md

 {% raw %}
 ## Logistic Regression

 The logistic regression method tries to solve a classification problem following a discriminative approach.
-It seeks to estimate the conditional probability of the label given the measurements: $p\left(y|\boldsymbol{x}\right)$.
+It seeks to estimate the conditional probability of the label given the measurements: $$p\left(y|\boldsymbol{x}\right)$$.

 The logic regression algorithm tries to estimates the conditional distribution using the following model: